mgilangjanuar/pingpong/README.md

 # pingpong

-A simple uptime logger for your microservices
+A simple downtime logger for your microservices

 ![pingpong](./assets/ss1.png)

+## Features

+ - Log multiple services
+ - Using no database
+ - Using `setInterval`
+ - Slack notifier
+ - Simplicity at its best 👌

 ## Installation